|Last updated 25 June 2020

-After the war, the two Lockheed Electras were still in full service along the Perth-Darwin route.
+At the end of the war, the two Lockheed Electras were still in full service along the Perth-Darwin route.
 However VH-ABW was written-off in at Broome on 17 June 1946.

 It was low tide and the occupants were able to disembark through the door and walk though mud to dry land.
 There were no serious injuries but Woods and Pyke were hurt and spent 3 days in Broome Hospital.
 The mail, passengers' baggage and freight was removed from the wrecked aircraft before the tide rose.
-Alex Whitham supervised removal of instruments, radio and other removeable equipment.
+Alex Whitham supervised removal of instruments, radio and other removable equipment.

 James Woods' over-confidence that morning was to cost him dearly.
-DCA's accident investigation held him solely responsible and suspended his commercial pilot licence.
+DCA's accident investigation found him solely responsible and suspended his commercial pilot licence.
 Back in Perth he resumed MMA administration work while undergoing training and testing to renew his pilot licence.
 But in what must have been an extremely difficult decision, Managing Director Horrie Miller wrote to Woods on 31 December 1946 terminating his employment after 17 years of tireless service to the airline.

 views of the wrecked Lockheed Electra on the Broome mud flats in June

 1946.
 Frank Colquhoun

 The surviving Lockheed VH-ABV was to continue in MMA service for